-CJ 5003 - Causes of Crime (3)
+CJ 5003 - Advanced Criminology (3)

-An analysis of theoretical perspectives addressing causes and correlates of crime, with attention given to typologies, victim and off ender issues, as well as policy implications of various perspectives on crime.
+An analysis of theoretical perspectives addressing causes and correlates of crime, with attention given to typologies, victim and offender issues, as well as policy implications of various perspectives on crime.
+This course is co-listed with CJ 4003.
 Prerequisite(s): Admission to the MS in Criminal Justice program.